-- Demonstrate how you have made an impact
+Demonstrate how you’ve made an impact.

 Maybe you’re on the executive board of a community service organization, but you’re not interested in advocacy or non-profit roles.
 You can use the fact that, for example, you were able to raise more money for your club than a previous year through a new fundraising initiative that you came up with to demonstrate that you get things done.
 If you can demonstrate to employers that you are a productive employee, they will feel more confident in training you and teaching you the relevant skills on the job.

-- Highlight transferable skills
+Highlight your transferable skills.

-- Don’t forget your academic experiences
+Don’t forget to highlight your relevant academic experiences.

 Even if your major might not seem directly relevant to your career aspirations (say, if you are an English major interested in law), you can focus more on the types of work you have completed rather than the content of your classes.